BradleyChatha/jcli/README.md

 However JCLI will also allow you to provide it with an already-made Service Provider so that you can inject your own services into your commands via constructor injection.

-To start off, you'll need to run `dub add jioc`, as well as `import jaster.ioc`.
+To start off, you'll need to run `dub add jioc`, as well as `import jaster.ioc`:

 ```d
 import jaster.ioc;